 NOTE: In the tucked pelvis positions, we lean forward from below the navel NOT from the solar plexus.
 Bending forward from the solar plexus creates what is called thoracic vertebrae kyphosis.
 This posture puts pressure on the organs under the solar plexus.
 Liver, Gallbladder on the right, Pancreas through the mid to left side as well as the spleen on the left side.
 The kidneys and adrenal glands on both right and left sides are also compressed in this position.

 In the above posture called Riding the Wild Horse, the torso is bent forward from below the navel and the chest is rounded without bending from the solar plexus.
-Knees out to get the weight on the outside of the feet.
-The pelvis is tilted/tucked under and the head is suspended to make sure there is no bending at the solar plexus.
+Knees out get the weight on the outside of the feet.
+The pelvis is tilted/tucked under the spine and the head is suspended to make sure there is no bending at the solar plexus.
 Note: When leaning forward the shoulders are in a close line to the knees.
-This keeps the heels flat supporting the lower back the weight of the upper body with the weight being felt in the thighs and on the ground.
+This keeps the heels flat supporting the lower back & the weight of the upper body being felt in the thighs and on the ground.

 Here is a related exercise you can do at the office.
 This tucked pelvis squat is a variation of the Nei Kung (Internal Training) exercise “Ride the Wild Horse “where we squat as far as we can to the floor while maintaining the alignment principles: Suspend Head, Tuck Pelvis, Knees out, toes in and weight slightly on the outside of the feet with heels flat on the ground (to avoid weight on the knee).